bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

   "xxxxBxxxx"
   ```

-- If the state that drives the grid is simple, it will be easier to update it as the user moves around.
-- Do not use a separate state to hold the coordinates.
+- Do not use a separate state to hold the current coordinates.
 The coordinates should be derived from the state of the grid:

   ```js
   // Using a "getCoordinates" helper function you could build: